My World View: Religion

 of numerical credibility ratings.

-The credibility of each proposition (including hypotheses)
+The credibility of each proposition (including hypotheses) is rated,

 - 0 means “certainly false”